 Selfishness is deeply wired in humans because evolution decided selfishness as the superior trait like 300 million years ago.

 I am aware that selfishness of others can be annoying at times but you can’t change it so it’s best to accept it and proceed to be unapologetically selfish.

 Moreover, it may sound cruel to be selfish but it makes sense when you think about it.

-Put your health, economics, love life, and freedom above everything else.
+Put your health, economics, relationships, love life, and freedom above everything else.

 When you are unhealthy or you don’t have money, you become a burden to your loved ones.
 When you are not free, you don’t have time for them.

-No wonder why evolution selected selfishness as the superior trait.
-It’s your only option if you want to get ahead in life.
+It’s no wonder why evolution selected selfishness as the superior trait.
+It’s your only option to get ahead in life.

 The modern society is doing it’s best to suppress both masculinity and femininity.
 In reality, masculinity and femininity are both strengths.
 Masculinity is a strength for men and femininity is a strength for women.

 Masculine men are responsible, rational, strong, bold, self-reliant, persistent, competent, disciplined, generous, and honorable.
 These are all qualities men inherently possess, they are all good and they make life better for everyone.

 Feminine women are sweet, loving, caring, nurturing, forgiving, resilient, frugal, and compassionate.
 These are all qualities women inherently possess, they are all good and they make life better for everyone.